naivelogic/NFL-smarter-football/README.md

 ## Data Source
 Most related to NFL Play-by-Play (pbp) 2012 - 2017 season is from [nflscraoR-data](https://github.com/ryurko/nflscrapR-data).

+For all the articles for the NFL News Analysis, I started scrapping various NFL teams the summer of 2018.
+Link to the [newspaper documentation](https://github.com/codelucas/newspaper) that I used for article scaping and curation.

 __Point to remember about causality:__ One law of data science to keep top of mind: correlation does not imply causation.
 This is a common statistical phases used to emphasize that a correlation between two variables does not imply that one causes the other.